sornas/site-v2/website/pages/meetings_en.md

 ansvarsfrihet").
 During the spring meeting the next financial year's board is voted on.

-## Fall meeting 2020
+## Spring meeting 2021

-The fall meeting will be held in our [Discord server](https://discord.gg/F8KNV89), Tuesday 24th of November at 5:15pm.
+The spring meeting will be held in our [Discord server](https://discord.gg/F8KNV89), Tuesday 18th of May at 5:15pm.
 Below is the agenda for the meeting.

 - Election of meeting chairman